Cosmin Olăroiu

-Cosmin Aurelian Olăroiu (born 10 June 1969) is a Romanian professional football manager and former footballer in charge of UAE Pro League Sharjah FC.
+Cosmin Aurelian Olăroiu (born 10 June 1969) is a Romanian football manager and former player, who is currently the head coach of United Arab Emirates national team.

-As a manager, he guided Steaua Bucharest to the Romanian League title and Romanian Supercup both in 2006, and led his side to the semi-finals of the UEFA Cup in the same year.
+As a manager, he guided Steaua București to the Divizia A title and Romanian Supercup both in 2006, and led his side to the semi-finals of the UEFA Cup in the same year.

 He is considered one of the greatest managers in the Arabian Peninsula, having led the most decorated clubs of Saudi Arabia, Qatar and United Arab Emirates – Al Hilal, Al Sadd, Al Ain and Al Ahli – to new trophies.
 In 2020, he guided Jiangsu Suning to their first-ever title in China.

+In May 2025, he led Sharjah FC to their first continental title, winning the AFC Champions League Two.

 Club career

 As a player, Olăroiu's best-known clubs he played for are Universitatea Craiova and Naţional București.
 However, he also played with success in K League for Suwon Samsung Bluewings where he helped the club to win two K League titles in 1998 and 1999.
 He also won the Korean League Cup and twice the Super Cup.
 He finished his playing career with JEF United Ichihara in 2000.